Philippines extricates warship from South China Sea shoal

 Half Moon Shoal lies about 110 kilometers (68 miles) from the southern tip of the western Philippine island of Palawan and south of the disputed Second Thomas Shoal, where a Philippine navy transport ship was intentionally grounded in 1999 and has since served as a Philippine military outpost.

-China has repeatedly demanded the removal of the now rusty BRP Sierra Madre from Second Thomas Shoal, which is claimed by the Philippines and China.
+China has repeatedly demanded the now-rusty BRP Sierra Madre be removed from Second Thomas Shoal, which is claimed by the Philippines and China.

 A military report seen by the AP said the propellers of the BRP Gregorio del Pilar were damaged by the grounding.
-The crew checked the frigate after it ran aground and reported that it was not taking in water.
+The crew reported, however, that the frigate was not taking in water.

 At least four Philippine Navy and Coast Guard ships were deployed to secure the BRP Gregorio del Pilar and provide food and other supplies to its sailors.
 Tugboats were hired to extricate the ship, military spokesman Col. Noel Detoyato said.

-The frigate is one of three former U.S. Coast Guard cutters, which were acquired by the Philippine military, and are the Philippines’ largest warships.
+The frigate is one of three former U.S. Coast Guard cutters acquired by the Philippine military and are the Philippines’ largest warships.

 The United States and Asian governments which have claims in the disputed sea, including the Philippines, have raised alarms over China’s island building and militarization of the strategic territory.